 Apple News+ publishers can select different backfill options for Free Users and Apple News + subscribers:

-If a publisher would rather sell their own ads exclusively, they may switch off backfill on Workbench (define).
+If a publisher would rather sell their own ads exclusively, they may switch off backfill using Apple's 'Workbench' system.

 Pooled (50% of revenue): publishers can earn additional revenue from ads that appear between their stories in the For You/Today feed (define), or Apple’s topic feeds (define).
 Apple shares 50% of the revenue generated by these ads.
 Revenue is allocated based on proportionate time spent by users with each channel’s articles.